AvironSoftware/DeepEvalSharpSite/docs/metrics/CustomMetric.md

 ## How to use

-Custom metrics follow the standard metric interface and derive from the base `DeepEvalSharp.Scoring.Metric<TConfiguration>` class.
-You can implement your scoring logic using existing DeepEvalSharp metrics or your own custom routines.
+Custom metrics follow the standard metric interface and derive from the base `EvalSharp.Scoring.Metric<TConfiguration>` class.
+You can implement your scoring logic using existing EvalSharp metrics or your own custom routines.

 Implementing MetricConfiguration is optional, but if you would like visibility to additional parameters, this is suggested.